k4lm3d/nsg/content/contributions.md

 .

-### Request to Add
+### Request to Add/Update Member Profile

-If you don’t know how to code and don't want to do all these, you can ping me on Nousagi Gang discord server `#support` channel and create a thread requesting for a staff to do these for you.
+If you don’t know how to code and don't want to do all these, you can ping **`@Techie`** on Nousagi Gang discord server's `#support` channel with your request message; or create a thread with the title `Member Profile Request` including your request message, and wait for a staff to do these for you.